AbdelRahman-AboulEla/Youtube_Scraping/README.md

-# youtube_downloader
+# Youtube_Scraping

-python project that allow you to downlod videos from youtube add the link of the video and then choose the quality you want to download the program will save the file automatically in the download file in your PC
+### Description
+This is a python project that allow the user to get the downloadable link for any video from youtube.

+### Usage
+- After running the script, it will ask the user to enter the youtube url.
+- A data frame will display information for all videos and audios quality and size.
+- After that it will ask the user to enter the index for the required quality.
+- This will return the downloadable url that can be used with any downloadable manager.